Kalilo/marsrovertechchallenge/README.md

 The challenge details can be found here:
 `https://code.google.com/archive/p/marsrovertechchallenge/`

-The application was written using ruby 2.6, though should work for most ruby 2.x versions
+The application was written using ruby 2.6, although it should work for most ruby 2.x versions

 ## Assumptions